Food Health

 Early tomato marketing in the US didn’t help.
 A gardener from Massachusetts described them as “disgusting” sometime in the 1820s.
 Another chronicler of public opinion estimated that no more than 2% of the population would try that “sour trash” a second time following initial exposure.

 Nonetheless, tomatoes are the second most widely eaten vegetable in the United States today, losing the crown only to potatoes.
-However, the National Health and Nutrition Examination Survey, What We Eat in America (2005–2010), found that most tomatoes were consumed as tomato products — namely as tomato sauce for pasta or as ketchup.
+However, the National Health and Nutrition Examination Survey, What We Eat in America (2005–2010), found that most tomatoes were consumed as tomato products — namely, tomato sauce or ketchup.

 So what’s the truth about tomatoes?
-Are tomatoes healthy?
 Should we be consuming them in such great quantities?
 Or instead, are they toxic, sour trash that carries deathly worms?
 Or is the truth more nuanced?
 Let’s find out.

 Where Did Tomatoes Originate?